 The overall look and feel of your site should be consistent across all pages.
 Backgrounds, color palettes, and fonts are all elements that need your attention.
 This is not to say every page needs to have the same layout.
 Ideally, you should create different layouts for different types of pages (informational pages, landing pages, product pages, etc.), which will help users understand what they’ll find on any given page.

 Interaction is also a place for consistency.
 If you use a drop shadow to indicate a clickable icon that links to another page and then use a drop shadow on a picture that isn’t clickable, you’re sending tiny mixed messages to your audience.
 You’re forcing your user to have to learn a more complex language than is needed to browse your site.
 This idea should hold up throughout your entire site.

 If you squint at your design, what can you still perceive?
 Things that are most important or give the most direction around the site should still be noticeable.
 This is known, not surprisingly, as the squint test and it is a wonderful tool for identifying issues with your usability.
 Visual hierarchy is important, but it’s easy to have too many “important” visual cues on a page; the more you have of these, the easier it is for them to get lost in the rest, meaning they lose their importance.
 After a while, however, you and your fellow employees are going to be trained to see what you want them to see.
 You’re going to need an outside set of eyes — preferably someone not trained in design — to navigate your site to see what elements stick out to them the most as being important, and you can even ask them to run a squint test.

 Design is a carefully constructed mix of artistic aspects and usability.
 Text and visual cues help to make the experience more streamlined for your user.
 The more your elements go hand in hand with one another, the more people will be inclined to use it.
 If you’d like a review of your current website or are ready to jump into a redesign, let us know!
-We’re here to help.
+We offer web development services and we’re here to help!